 ASU understands the important role it serves as a national and international leader in higher education and strives to have the brightest and most diverse thinkers working together to make a real impact through research and discovery.
 Each initiative aims to consider how intersectional dynamics — that is, the ways in which faculty experiences are shaped by gender, race, ethnicity, foreign-born status, sexual orientation, disability, rank, and discipline — affect and are affected by the explicitly interdisciplinary environment of ASU.

 The ADVANCE program will take a life course approach to support professors, from the beginning of their career, into the middle and through to the end.

-ASU prides itself in increasing access to opportunities for students, staff and faculty, but internal research has shown that the institution faces many of the same equity challenges as other research-intensive universities.
-Participation in the ADVANCE program and related professional development activities can lead faculty members to greater opportunities and advancement.
+ASU prides itself on increasing access to opportunities for students, staff and faculty, but internal research has shown that the institution faces many of the same equity challenges as other research-intensive universities.
+Participation in the ADVANCE program can lead faculty members to opportunities for advancement.

-The ADVANCE program will generate pathways for interdisciplinary scholarship while simultaneously ensuring equity and inclusion.
+The ADVANCE program generates pathways for interdisciplinary scholarship while simultaneously ensuring equity and inclusion.
 The evaluation and social science research study components of ADVANCE will add to the knowledge base about organizational transformation in higher education, focusing on interdisciplinary science and its relationship to faculty diversity and inclusion.

 Digitally Enhanced Professoriate Plus

-The Digitally Enhanced Professoriate Plus platform (DEP+) will provide faculty members access to long-term, cost-effective professional development materials.
-This online training platform will go beyond just PowerPoints and whitepapers; the online content will help faculty acquire and develop career-management skills as they navigate the complex academic life course in an interdisciplinary environment.
+The Digitally Enhanced Professoriate Plus platform (DEP+) provides faculty access to long-term, cost-effective professional development opportunities.
+This online training platform will help faculty acquire and develop career-management skills helpful for navigating the complexities of academia in an interdisciplinary environment.